downson-lang/downson/docs/announcement.md

 Concluding nearly a month of hard work, I'm finally making my (actual) favorite pet project, downson open source.

 In this article, I'd like to give some insight behind the birth of the downson standard, as well as a look into the future.
 Here I won't go into great detail regarding what downson is or how its syntax looks like.
-If you're interested in those matters, please see the [README](../README.md) or the [SPECIFICATION](../SPECIFICATION.md) itself.
+If you're interested in those matters, please see the [README](../README.md) or the [SPECIFICATION](../SPECIFICATION.md) itself (both includes lots of examples).

 ## What is downson?